Hesperian Health Guides

 The woman can easily get pregnant if she is giving the baby formula, water, or other drinks.
 She may get pregnant if the baby goes longer than 6 hours between breastfeeding times.

 The breastfeeding method does not protect against HIV or other STIs.
 Also, getting infected with HIV while breastfeeding creates a danger of passing HIV to the baby.
-If there is any chance that the mother’s partner has HIV, they should use condoms each time they have sex.
+If there is any chance that the mother’s partner has HIV, they should use condoms each time they have sex, and get advice from an HIV prevention program.

 Fertility awareness (natural family planning)